milwad-dev/shopline/README.md

-# Shopline
+# Shopsent

 ## Introduction

-Shopline is a full-stack e-commerce platform developed using Laravel, structured with a modular architecture to ensure scalability, maintainability, and efficient feature development.
-The platform integrates key features such as user management, product catalog, shopping cart, order processing, and payment gateway integration.
+Shopsent is a full-stack e-commerce platform developed using Laravel, structured with a modular architecture to ensure scalability, maintainability, and efficient feature development.
+The platform integrates key features, including user management, product catalog, shopping cart, order processing, and payment gateway integration.

 ## Key Features